Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * Each player draws 2 Political Cards
 * Reveal hidden races
 * Each player chooses a set of plastic miniatures and take his race's Command Counters.
 He places them near his race sheet.
 They will form his "Reinforcements".
-> * I think that "Flag Token" is a better name than "Control Marker".
+> * I think that "Flag" is a better name than "Control Marker".
 It's more visual.
 And we say "flag" when we talk anyway.
 > * Let's forget about the dual name "Trade Contract"-"Trade Agreement", and just call these cards "Trade Agreements", that may be either "active" or "inactive".
 > * "Race-Specific Technology" -> "Racial Improvement", to show that they are really not like normal technologies.
 > * "Promissory Notes" do not exist in SA.

 * Each player takes the assets of his race:
-	* Flag Tokens
+	* Flags
 	* Flagship card
 	* Trade Agreement cards
 	* Racial Improvement cards
-* Each player places a Flag Token on the zero of the Victory Point Track.
+* Each player places a Flag on the zero of the Victory Point Track.
-* Each player places Flag Tokens on the technology tree, besides his starting technologies (indicated on his race sheet).
+* Each player places Flags on the technology tree, besides his starting technologies (indicated on his race sheet).

 > "Installations" = PDSs and SpaceDocks